ProjectIgnis/Distribution/README.md

 ## System requirements

 Supported platforms:
-- Windows 2000 or later, 32-bit or 64-bit
+- Windows XP Service Pack 3 or later, 32-bit or 64-bit
 - macOS 10.9 or later
 - 64-bit GNU/Linux with X11 and glibc 2.27+ (e.g. Debian 10+, Ubuntu 18.04+, Fedora, CentOS 8+, rolling release distros like Arch)

-DirectX 9 or OpenGL 1.0 supporting graphics driver required.

 1 GB free disk space recommended for asset updates and images.

-1 GB free RAM recommended, though the game is not expected to exceed 300 MB of memory unless you spam the restart button.
+1 GB free RAM recommended, though the game is not expected to exceed 300 MB of memory during normal usage.

 ### Prerequisites for WindBot Ignite (AI):
 - Windows: install .NET Framework 4 if you don't have it.
 This ships with Windows 10.